 The small class size (15) affords students ample opportunity for class participation, and allows instructors to pay careful attention to student performance, thus maximizing development in all four language skills—listening, reading, speaking, and writing—while building complementary skills of mediation and interaction.
 Spanish is the language of instruction from the earliest levels.

-For students who are native or heritage speakers of Spanish, our department and Columbia's Department of Latin American and Iberian Cultures has designed a course of Spanish for Heritage Speakers that fulfills the Language Requirement for Classes of 2017-2018.
+For students who are native or heritage speakers of Spanish, our language program has designed a course of Spanish for Heritage Speakers who score between 450 and 625 in the placement exam.
+This course fulfills the Language Requirement for Class of 2019.